kinectron/kinectron/docs/index.md

 ## Contribute

-This project is developed using GitHub and lives in [this repository](https://github.com/kinectron/kinectron)
+This project is developed using GitHub and lives in this repository [https://github.com/kinectron/kinectron](https://github.com/kinectron/kinectron).

+If you have any comment or you find any issue you can post it here [https://github.com/kinectron/kinectron/issues](https://github.com/kinectron/kinectron/issues).

 ## Available feeds: